MystenLabs/sui/doc/src/learn/sui-compared.md

 This page summarizes how Sui compares with existing blockchains and is intended for potential adopters of Sui to decide whether it fits their use cases.
 Here are Sui's key features:

-* Causal order vs total order (enables massively parallel execution)
+* [Causal order vs. total order](#causal-order-vs-total-order) enables massively parallel execution
-* [Sui's variant of Move](../build/move.md) and its object-centric data model (enables composable objects/NFTs)
+* [Sui's variant of Move](../build/move.md) and its object-centric data model make composable objects/NFTs possible
-* Easier developer experience with the blockchain-oriented [Move programming language](https://github.com/MystenLabs/awesome-move)
+* The blockchain-oriented [Move programming language](https://github.com/MystenLabs/awesome-move) eases the developer experience

 ## Traditional blockchains